 An extremely oily fish requires a very sharp white: Loire Sauvignon Blanc or Vinho Verde works wonderfully, as does white Rioja.

 A meaty, full-flavored fish that often works better with red wines.
 We love roasted Monkfish with Pinot Noir (or Merlot is a great combination too!)

 Fine dry white again, New Zealand Chardonnay or Champagne seems to work best.

 If the salmon has been grilled, then look to Burgundy, red and white.
 Roast Salmon is wonderful with Grand Cru Chablis.
 Smoked Salmon, on the other hand, works better with aromatic, acidic whites.
 Fino Sherry, Riesling, or Pinot Gris work very well indeed.

 Divine with Chablis, Riesling is also a fair bet.

 Unoaked Chardonnay is the way to go.
 Give Pinot Blanc a try.

 A difficult one as hot wasabi kills wine flavors.
 Cava works best we find

-Medium bodied red with a fruity character, Merlot is our choice
+A medium-bodied red with a fruity character, Merlot is our choice.

 Chardonnay or even better, try with white Rhone.
 Condrieu works surprisingly well